 This post contains affiliate links where I will be compensated if you purchase any of them.

-Because of that feedback, I have spent the past 6 months looking for books that take into consideration all the things a mom has to deal with when she starts a business.
+I love books that take into consideration all the things a mom has to deal with when she starts a business.
 Let’s face it, men can talk all day about the hustle and the grind; about putting in 80-hour weeks to get something off the ground; about “putting your head down and getting things done.”

-But for moms who are also entrepreneurs, there is a lot more to consider than just the business.
+But for mom entrepreneurs, there is a lot more to consider than just the business.
 We have kids who have school and homework.
-We have meals to make and groceries to buy, doctor appointments to keep and soccer practice or dance, and we as a whole are responsible for the majority of the housework and cooking.
+We have meals to make and groceries to buy, doctor appointments to keep and soccer practice or dance.
+Not to mention, we as a whole are responsible for the majority of the housework and cooking.

 Before we dive into the titles, let me say that some of these books are written by male authors.
 I personally think it is important to get more than one perspective and each and every book on my list has had an impact on me and my business.
 So without further ado, let’s jump in.